 Your analysis help you identify a pattern.
 This pattern seems to be the one favoured by Google for the Keyword Phrase you want to rank for.
 Based on that you can make your SEO plan!

-3. Analyse the results weekly and monthly with the good KPI
+3. Analyse the results weekly and monthly with the right KPIs

 There are plenty of tools that help you analyse your results, ranking, On-Site SEO, links, etc… It’s tempting to check all of them and compare it to your competitors but don’t analyse too much data!
 It’s going to take up all your time and won’t help you that much.
 Don’t go too deep and remembering the right numbers is the key.
 Follow only the KPI’s which help you to see if your SEO plan is working or not.
 First, ask yourself what is your goal?
 Is it to have your best (most volume search) keyword in the top 3?
 Or to have as many keywords as possible in the top 10?
 It’s good to check certain numbers every week to see if you are on track with your plan.
 For example, with links or On-Site SEO.
 And every month analyse your position compared to your competitors.
 Then you can see if the efforts are paying off.

-4. Test and adapt your plan with the time
+4. Test and adapt your SEO strategy with time

 Of course, you won’t be able to see after the first month if your SEO plan is paying off.
 After 2 months you should already see if something is happening.
 Then choose if you want to continue in that direction, or if you have missed something.
 Don’t change your plan every week though, SEO results can take some time (a few months) to be rewarding!
 Also, continue to analyse your competitors as they may adapt their plan after you join the game ;-).
 I’ve said before to copy the strategy of your competitors but maybe they are not doing anything.
 It can be that they ranked good because they were just here first.
 In that case, do more than them and beat them on the points where they are weak!